 What Problem Am I Solving?

-This basic question is the key to your success — when you provide a solution to someone’s problem, you create an interested potential buyer.
+This basic question is the key to your success.
+When you provide a solution to someone’s problem, you create an interested potential buyer.
 If your product or service isn’t meeting a need, you will find it difficult to succeed.
-What makes your product or service special — what niche are you filling that will draw in your customers?
-It’s worth thinking this through before you invest any financial resources.

 What Will My Ongoing Costs Be and How Can I Cover These Expenses?

 The monthly expenses to keep your business running will begin right away; you should account for these separate from your initial costs.
 These business costs include things like rent, business coverage, salaries and inventory replenishment.
 Don’t forget to account for hidden costs like repairs, merchant fees and permits or licenses.
 It’s best to have three to six months’ worth of cash on hand to cover your business’ operating expenses.

 You need to determine your break-even sales point so you can ensure you have everything in place to meet that goal and stay afloat.
 An important piece of this is to understand your target market and how you’re going to connect with them.
 You might even try to line up customers before you officially open for business.